 #2.
 No Measurement of Physical Progress

-I believe it’s incredibly important for hockey players to keep track of their progress and set goals for themselves throughout the off-season, I made this super clear in my notebook manual in Next Level Performance.
+It’s incredibly important for hockey players to keep track of their progress and set goals for themselves throughout the off-season, I make this crystal clear within the quick-start guides in our hockey training programs.

-But another angle on it that I didn’t include in the manual is actually the fact that it is very tough for a hockey player to gauge his overall progress.
+But, another angle on it that I didn’t include in the manual is the fact that it is very tough for a hockey player to gauge his/her overall progress.
 For example:

 A golfer can see his scores go down